 Ideologues may attempt to paint traditional conservatism as un-American, in the political sense.
 And the argument will sound plausible because conservatives refuse to see any political regime as providing the true and only heaven.
 But, as Tocqueville argued that democracy is best served by its friendly critics, so one can argue that America’s system of ordered liberty is best served, not by those who claim it is a perfect, uncreated whole embodying all this is good, but rather by those who are willing to judge that system according to higher standards, rooted in history and emanating from God’s will as revealed in the natural law.
 The traditional conservative task is too critical, too likely to result in negative comments on current behavior, to sustain mass popularity.
 But, being guided by concern for the truth, it offers rewards higher than mere popularity.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in the Fall, 2006 issue of the Political Science Reviewer and appears here by the gracious permission of the author.

 1. Russell Kirk, The Conservative Mind: From Burke to Eliot 7th ed.
 (Washington, DC: Regnery, 1985) 72.